-The VHEC Collections website provides tools for researchers to engage in multifaceted ways with the history of the Holocaust.
+The VHEC's collections website provides tools for researchers to engage in multifaceted ways with the history of the Holocaust.

 The User Guide

-For additional guidance on how to navigate the online VHEC Collections, please contact 604-264-0499
+For additional guidance on how to navigate the online collections, please contact 604-264-0499

-enables users to browse records from all four VHEC Collections: Archives, Library, Museum and Holocaust Testimony.
+enables users to browse records from all four collecting areas: archives, library, museum and Holocaust testimony.
 The results may be filtered according to attributes common to all four collections.
-Records are organized to facilitate browsing by Resource Type, which groups resources by form and/or physical characteristics, and by Primary Source materials.
+Records are organized to facilitate browsing by resource type, which groups resources by form and/or physical characteristics, and by primary source materials.

-All collections can be searched simultaneously or each collection can be searched separately for more in depth results.
+All collecting areas can be searched simultaneously or each collection can be searched separately for more in-depth results.
 More information about advanced searching

 is found in the User Guide